 - And much more…

 Through your generosity, the Philadelphia Chapter of the Council on American-Islamic Relations has continued its operation and is well positioned to address these many challenges.
-As this young chapter enters its sixth year of operation, sustaining our services will require more of your support to advance our mission and expand our services.
 Our mission is to enhance understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims and build coalitions that promote justice and mutual understanding.

 CAIR-Pennsylvania is a professional, grass-roots organization with an office in downtown Philadelphia.
 This attribute is unique because the organization is funded solely by members of the local community.
 As a result, we are able to employ professional, dedicated staff to handle day-to-day operations; well-trained interns and volunteers assist hired staff during business hours to address your needs.